A Project for Burning Man 2018

-What we are proposing, in brief, is to make a giant, interactive, illuminated Cownose Ray (Rhinoptera bonasus) that will fly over the heads of participants as it travels across the night Playa sky.
+What we are building, in brief, is a giant, interactive, illuminated Cownose Ray (Rhinoptera bonasus) that will fly over the heads of participants as it travels across the Playa night sky.

 This year’s project aims to take lessons and techniques learned over the past 5 years or so and pull them all together to make a project experience that capitalizes on the strengths garnered from many varied efforts.
 We have developed motion and lighting control. large-scale motorized kinetic systems, conformable, illuminable fabric tension skins, build scheduling and management practices, and participant interaction techniques and strategies.
 All of these new skills have been hard-won and illuminating and we are greatly looking forward to taking all of the lessons learned so far, applying them to this project synthesis, and learning a whole host of new things.

 The New England Aquarium here in Boston just happens to have a ray touch tank with approx. 50 rays in it.
 A fantastic place to go and observe their natural swimming motions at my leisure in a superbly visible environment.
 Here is a video showing the ray’s wing motion that we are looking to emulate:

 So, it turns out that rays DO actually change color via chromophores in their skin.
 So, our internally illuminated spandex covering IS realistic…